e-roder/pycastblaster/README.md

 # Pycastblaster
 A python program to manage and cast images from a local or network drive to Chromecast devices.
-Leave this program running and it will detect when a specific Chromecast device on the network turns on and start casting to it (work in progress).
+Leave this program running and it will detect when a specific Chromecast device on the network turns on and start casting to it.

 **This program only runs on Linux, because the pychromecast library uses the network function `poll()` which is not supported on Windows.**